Nallantli/Sono/README.md

 a = "Hello World"; # Now variable 'a' is type 'String' with value '"Hello World"'
 ```

 Operators are strictly typed however, and thus a variable of type `Number` cannot be added to a variable of type `String`, etc. Explicit conversion is necessary using the following keywords.
-All keywords are reflexive for their own types:
+All keywords are reflexive for their own types, and reversable with the exception of `str` (if `a` is a `Vector`, then `vec word a == a`):

 Keyword | Conversion | Values
 -|-|-